Tim Holmes (actor): Career

 After graduating high school, Holmes moved to Los Angeles to pursue his career in acting and music.
 In 1995 MCA Records signed him as a solo artist, under name T.C.
 Holmes.
 His contract was terminated after he completed one album.
 Afterwards Holmes enrolled at a fire academy and pursued a career as a firefighter, he worked for Warner Brothers Studio Fire Department for seven years.

 In 2009 Holmes returned to his passion for acting.
-In the following years he appeared in Real Steel, Alex Cross, Machine Gun Preacher, Hostel 3, SWAT.
-Firefight, Street Kings 2: Motor City and Oz the Great and Powerful.
+In the following years he appeared in Real Steel, Alex Cross, Machine Gun Preacher, Hostel 3, S.W.A.T.: Firefight, Street Kings 2: Motor City and Oz the Great and Powerful.

 Personal life

-Holmes is married to Nicole Holmes, they have twin sons, Dashiell and Grayson.
+Holmes is married to Nicole Holmes, they have twin sons.